AmatuerKen/Order-parameter-from-SAXS-WAXS/README.md

    *run the bulk to process one or all the edf files in directory, order parameters and fitting parameters are saved in a csv file.

 Therefore, ideally functions_SAXS.py should be added to your PATH, and other notebooks should be in the same folder with the data folder, not the data files.

+If you find this code helpful to your work, please consider cite my other papers on x-ray scattering https://scholar.google.com/citations?user=hHUiOtMAAAAJ&hl=en

+Cheers!